moldit/mold/README.md

 Mold has 3 goals:

-1. use standards (like stdin, stdout, stderr and JSON)
+1. use standards (like stdin, stdout, stderr) and already-made wheels (bash)

 2. allow functions to be written in the language best suited to the problem